Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 ## DoQ (DNS over QUIC)

- DoQ itself is even newer technology when compared to the others, and hence the support for it is minimal.
+DoQ is a relatively new technology compared to the others - it has minimal support as it only became a Proposed Standard in May 2022.

-And due to the very nature of QUIC which coexists with TLS, it is encrypted by default.
-And due to the performance optimisations provided by QUIC, it is more efficient when compared with DoT.
+One of its key features is mandatory encryption - the QUIC initial handshake can only be performed with TLS encryption (RFC9000, section 7.1).

+Thanks to its optimizations - most importantly, built-in support for 0-RTT handshakes, it is a far more efficient transport for DNS compared to DoT or DoH.

 QUIC is a lot more than just something that uses UDP.
 Unlike UDP QUIC has support for congestion control algorithms like `BBR` and `CUBIC`, QUIC is also multipath friendly.
 And should offer better delivery than plain old UDP.

 Overall, I am still sceptical about the technology though, it will do fine for DNS but when personally testing HTTP/3 for mirror.albony.in, I found it consistently slower than HTTP/2 (TCP).
 TCP has gone through decades of optimisations, a lot of work has been put into making it better and it shows.
 I also found this research [paper](https://arxiv.org/pdf/2310.09423) pointing out the very same thing.

-Overall, I think QUIC is the modern counterpart and is the future, with all the investments put into it.
+I do think QUIC is the modern counterpart and *is* the future, with all the investments put into it.

 Anyway, we are getting off-topic!
 Back to DNS.

-The problem of probing exists in ADoQ as well though.
-These are all proposed standards and support is very rare.
+The problem of probing exists in ADoQ as well.
+After-all these are proposed standards and support is very rare.

 I could not find any evidence of ADoQ being implemented.

 I would also like to emphasise that this probing mechanism is opportunistic at-best.
 Which means that it'll fall back to unencrypted DNS if encrypted communication fails.
 (For both DoQ and DoT)